-9 The demographer shall develop an index based on past electoral performance of the two major parties and calculate "wasted votes."
+&lt;sup>15 The demographer shall develop an index based on past electoral performance of the two major parties and calculate "wasted votes."
 The difference between the two parties' wasted votes as a percentage of total votes shall be as close to zero as practicable.

-NCSL reports that 19 states prohibit the drawing of legislative maps that intentionally favor or disfavor an incumbent, candidate or party (NCSL 2019).
 Furthermore, the tie-breaking chairman of New Jersey's Commission on Redistricting used partisan fairness as the main criterion for producing a fair legislative district map (Hirsch 2003).

-The procedure described in this article employs a three-step process to construct legislative maps that are partisan fair.
+The procedure described in this article employs a two-step process to construct legislative maps that are partian fair.
 Step one constructs the set of compact districts as described above.
+That forms the starting point, the foundation.

-Step two determines the statewide share of past votes between the two major parties in the state.
-The metric used was a composite index of the votes for the 2012 and 2016 Presidential elections, the 2016 and 2018 Senate elections, and the 2018 elections for Governor and Attorney General (from Bradlee and others, 2020).
+Step two assures that the maps are fair.
+Initially, determine the statewide share of past votes between the two major parties in the state.
+The metric used in this work was a composite index of the votes for the 2012 and 2016 Presidential elections, the 2016 and 2018 Senate elections, and the 2018 elections for Governor and Attorney General (from Bradlee and others, 2020).
 (Any votes for a third-party candidate were distributed proportionally between the two major parties.)
-Step 3 accommodates the geographic distribution of voters by adjusting some district lines, as needed, so each of the major party's likely share of seats most closely corresponds to its statewide share of past votes.
+Then reformat district lines, as needed, so each of the major party's likely share of seats most closely corresponds to its statewide share of past votes.
 The goal is to preserve compact districts while achieving partisan fairness.
+In this final step, districts could also be reformatted to achieve other desired goals such as to preserve county lines or to encompass communities of interest.
+However, the commitment to fair maps should remain paramount.